 |Pachyrhinosaurus is sometimes referred to as having a "unicorn horn".|

 Pachyrhinosaurus is a well-studied dinosaur, known from many specimens.
 In fact, there were over a dozen skeletons of this dinosaur all discovered together in the same area in Alberta, Canada, called Pipestone Creek.
 It is possible that the poor dinosaurs died trying to swim across a river that had flooded.
-Amongst these specimens there were small juveniles all the way up to large adult animals.
-This tells us that Pachyrhinosaurus was a dinosaur that, at least sometimes, lived in groups and most likely looked out for its young.
+Among these specimens there were small juveniles all the way up to large adult animals.
+This tells us that Pachyrhinosaurus was a dinosaur that at least sometimes lived in groups and most likely looked out for its young.

 That's all for this week!
 Join us next week for the last prehistoric animal review of 2013!
 As always feel free to comment below or on our facebook page!